dart-lang/site-www/src/language/class-modifiers.md

 interface's own defining library can implement the interface, but not extend it.
 This guarantees:

-- When an instance method in the class calls another instance method on `this`, it will always invoke a known implementation of the method from the same library.
+- When one of the class's instance methods calls another instance method on `this`, it will always invoke a known implementation of the method from the same library.
-- Other libraries can't override methods which may then be called by the interface class's own methods in unexpected ways.
+- Other libraries can't override methods that the interface class's own methods might later call in unexpected ways.
 This reduces the [fragile base class problem][].

 ```dart
 // Library a.dart